Strappazzon/drg-mint-notag/BUILDING.md

 # Building mint-notag

-This guide should assist you in compiling and running mint-notag.
+This guide should assist you in compiling and running mint-notag on both Windows and Linux.

-> [!NOTE]
-> Instructions are for Windows as I don't have access to Linux.

 ## Requirements

+### Windows

 - Visual Studio with the following individual components:
   - MSVC v143 - VS 2022 C++ x64/x86 build tools (Latest)